 For some reason, sometimes portability might be one of your major priorities. laptop with a small screen size tends to be slimmer and lighter than the larger ones.

-The flaws in a smaller sized Laptop are mainly its processor and graphics card.
-Smaller sized laptop don’t often support high processor and dedicated graphics card.
-So you should consider larger sized laptop for a RAM and ROM consuming task.
+The flaws in a smaller-sized laptop are mainly its processor and graphics card.
+Smaller-sized laptops don’t often support high processor speeds and dedicated graphics cards.
+So you should consider a larger laptop for a RAM- and ROM-consuming task.

 An SSD can perform all operations faster than normal hard drives, which makes it a more preferable choice for many users.
 Unlike hard drives, SSDs store data on flash memory (a chip).
 SSD doesn’t make any noise like a hard drive, and more so, using SSD will increase battery life because it consumes a small amount of power from your system.